mattclarkdotnet/cf-flask-skeleton/README.md

 * all settings controlled though environment variables alone
 * separate application log debug and flask debug settings
 * a CF manifest
-* a sample travis CI setup file
+* Travis CI test and deployment integration
-* a setup script to:
+* setup scripts to:
   * set up a python 3 virtual environment correctly
   * create a 'runtime.txt' so that the CF buildpack uses the same python version as the virtualenv
   * install dependencies